homaaio/homaaio/README.md

 ## hi

-i'm pretty glad see you here
+I'm pretty glad see you here.
-you can watch my main project "HomRec" here
+You can watch my main project "HomRec" here
 ---

 Links: